Learn-Write-Repeat/Open-contributions/Om_OpenCv_Kernels.md

 Masking recalculates each pixel after operating it with a mask or kernal.
 It is used for blurring, sharpening, edge detection and many more purposes.
-There are two component while Masking:
+There are two component while convoluting:
 1. Image
 2. Kernal - matrix of size nxn (where n is always odd).
 The sum of the whole matrix is needed to be zero or near zero.
 To perform masking the kernal matrix is convoluted over the image.